 Meet customers where they are.
 As technology changes, so do customer expectations — and so does the customer’s ability to walk away if their insurer doesn’t provide the level of service they expect.

 “Business agility is all about making your customers the most important stakeholders in your company.
 It entails listening to them, noting their concerns, and improving on a consistent basis to make them satisfied,” says Owen McGab Enaohwo, CEO and cofounder of business process management app SweetProcess.

-Agility allows insurance companies to respond to changing customer demands.
+Agility for P&Cs allows companies to respond to changing customer demands.
 “If a business is set up to respond rapidly and with flexibility to customer demands, then they are more likely to live another day to serve and keep those customers,” says Weber.